MrLixm/opscripting/README.md

 2 Low level lua package for OpScripts:

 - [luakat](luakat) : api to interact more easily with Katana
-- [luabase](luabase) : because everyone need to extend the base lua
+- [luabase](luabase) : because everyone needs to extend the base lua

 ### python